 The Cruise Critic Editors' Picks Awards are chosen by Cruise Critic's international team of editors, based on the lines and ships they feel best represent excellence in each of the designated categories.
-Awards announced October 2013.
+Awards announced November 2014.

 With cabins across the fleet larger than the industry average, Holland America's ongoing "Signature of Excellence" upgrades are bringing all sorts of great features onboard.
 All cabins have new, luxury bedding and flat-screen TVs with DVD players.
 Most cabin bathrooms also feature tubs, and Elemis amenities and bathrobes are also standard.

 The recent exclusive concert at Liverpool Cathedral is a good example of Azamara's 'AzaMazing' evenings, which really are money-can't-buy experiences.
 Others may include an exclusive evening with the Three Tenors, watching an elephant dance show at a temple in Yangon or a private tour of an aristocratic home in Buenos Aires followed by a private tango show.

 Princess has always catered well in the romance department.
 You can order a four-course lobster dinner with Champagne delivered to your balcony or pop the question on video during Movies Under the Stars, and now the line has just launched an online honeymoon registry, allowing wedding guests to choose romantic packages for them during their cruise.